 Finances

-How to manage member billing, planned expenses, and the member financial ledger on the web dashboard.
+How to manage member billing, planned expenses, the member financial ledger, sales tax, and online payments on the web dashboard.

 Overview

-The Finances page is where group administrators manage the financial side of aircraft ownership — estimating monthly charges, tracking planned and actual expenses, posting bills to members, and maintaining the running ledger of who owes what.
+The Finances page is where group administrators manage the financial side of aircraft ownership — estimating monthly charges, tracking planned and actual expenses, collecting payments online, posting bills to members, and maintaining the running ledger of who owes what.

 This page is available to Owners, Admins, and Treasurers on Club paid plans.